Welfare Coordinator Job Profile

-This page is the complete description and details for the summer camp Nurse/Welfare Coordinator position including job responsibilities, dates, wage, etc. At the bottom of the page you can apply online and download the complete pdf job profile.
+This page is the complete description and details for the summer camp Welfare Coordinator position including job responsibilities, dates, wage, etc. At the bottom of the page you can apply online.

 Reports to: Camp Director

-Responsible for: Health and Welfare of all campers within an age group and parental communication about any issues.
+Responsible for: Emotional Welfare of all campers within an age group and parental communication about any issues.

 Perspective candidates should be Spanish with a very high level of English and have a caring and mature personality and a desire to utilise this in their work.
 Candidates should be young, or young at heart, and full of motivation and energy in order to meet the extraordinary demands of camp work.
 Candidates should enjoy, and be good at, helping others with problems and be effective communicators in English and Spanish.
 We prefer candidates who have a love of the camp environment, especially if they have been ex-campers or staff themselves.